dfmadrid/bigreals/doc/irrationals.md

     console.log(op2.root(2, 100));
     console.log(op2.root(2).pow(2));

-To quickly raise Euler's constant, 2 or 10 to the power of a bigReal number, you could use the *e* function and the *exp* functions. *e* will calculate the power base Euler's constant and *exp* base 2 or 10, as supplied as argument.
+To quickly raise Euler's number, 2 or 10 to the power of a bigReal number, you could use the *e* function and the *exp* functions. *e* will calculate the power base Euler's constant and *exp* base 2 or 10, as supplied as argument.
 In both cases, an optional precision and rounding mode could be provided:

     var bigReals = require('bigreals');